dudung/butiran/content/posts/25/g/70-rikub-2025-rev.md

 + `24-jul-2025` {{< link/gh 25g70.03 >}} Zoom information.
 + `08-jul-2025` {{< link/gh 25g70.02 >}} Form submission.
 + `08-jul-2025` {{< link/gh 25g70.01 >}} Call for reviewers.

+## notes
++ Some screenshots on 31-jul-2025 are still in the office computer.